What are Open Banking Payments?

 Pay by Bank During a Phone Call

-Some payment platforms now allow agents to initiate open banking payments during a phone call.
-The agent generates a payment request, and the customer receives a link via SMS or email that takes them to their banking app to authorise the payment.
-The customer never needs to share their card details over the phone, and the agent never handles any sensitive financial information.
-The payment settles quickly, and the agent receives confirmation while still on the call.
+Some platforms now let an agent kick off an open banking payment during a call.
+The agent generates a payment request, the customer gets a link by SMS or email that opens their banking app, and they authorise the payment.
+The customer never reads out a card number.
+The agent never handles anything sensitive.
+The payment settles fast enough that the agent can confirm it while still on the call.

 Complementing Card Payments

-Open banking does not replace card payments over the phone -- it complements them.
-Some customers prefer to pay by card, and for those transactions, secure DTMF-based phone payment solutions remain essential.
-But offering open banking as an alternative gives customers more choice and can reduce costs for the business.
-For high-value transactions in particular, the lower fees of open banking can make a meaningful difference.
+Open banking doesn't replace card payments on the phone — it sits alongside them.
+Some customers prefer cards, and for those, secure DTMF-based phone payment is still essential.
+But offering open banking as a second option gives customers more choice and cuts your costs.
+For high-value transactions in particular, the lower fees can make a real difference.

 Reducing PCI Scope

-Because open banking payments do not involve card data at all, they sit entirely outside PCI DSS scope.
-For businesses looking to minimise their PCI compliance burden, offering open banking as a payment option alongside secure card payments can reduce the volume of card transactions that need to be handled through PCI-compliant channels.
+Open banking payments don't touch card data at all, so they sit entirely outside PCI DSS scope.
+If you're trying to minimise PCI burden, offering open banking alongside secure card payments cuts the volume of card transactions you need to handle through PCI-compliant channels.

 Practical Considerations